 The student and assigned advisor should execute the Graduate Approved Program (GAP) form after unconditional admission to the program of study and upon completion of at least 12 hours and not more than 24 semester hours of credit.
-GAP forms are available in the Office of Graduate Studies, on the website and through advisors.
+GAP forms are available on the website.